jkozik/signalwireagendsdk/README.md

 ## Summary

-I found this easy to setup.
-SignalWire is doing the integration between the LLM and the IVR system.
-From this basic Python script one can expand to a whole series of IVR services, assisted by an LLM using data from a wide range of API-based tools.
+This is the ideal "Hello World" example script to help me learn this API.
+For me, the next step is to study some of the [Agent API Examples](https://github.com/signalwire/signalwire-agents/blob/main/examples/README.md)

-The default setup generated a new Authentication Password.
-Leading to the need to update the SignalWire provisioning after every code change.
+The default setup generated a new Authentication Password, leading to the need to update the SignalWire provisioning after every code change.
 My .env setup makes tinkering much easier to do.

 # Setting up Google API Keys